mikejoh/capi-capo-devstack/README.md

 clusterctl init --infrastructure openstack
 ```

-7. Build an image using [`image-builder`](https://image-builder.sigs.k8s.io/capi/providers/openstack.html) with either the qemu builder or (untested at the moment) the [OpenStack builder](https://image-builder.sigs.k8s.io/capi/providers/openstack-remote).
-I built an image like this:
+7. Build an image using [`image-builder`](https://image-builder.sigs.k8s.io/capi/providers/openstack.html), i used the `qemu` builder or (untested at the moment) the [OpenStack builder](https://image-builder.sigs.k8s.io/capi/providers/openstack-remote).
+The `build-qemu-ubuntu-2404` make target was broken when writing this.
+I built an `22.04` image like this:

 ```
 git clone https://github.com/kubernetes-sigs/image-builder.git